Issue: Labor-HHS-Education Appropriations

 For FY 2014, Promoting Safe and Stable Families (PSSF) funding remained unchanged, which meant Court Improvement Program (CIP) funds remained at $30M.
 PSSF discretionary funds were reduced by $3.3M.
 The CIP program receives 3.3% of PSSF discretionary funds.
 The Child Abuse Prevention and Treatment Act (CAPTA) discretionary grants program received a slight increase and Congress directed HHS to use $3 million of the funds for competitive grants to support the implementation of research-based court team models.

 In the FY 2015 omnibus appropriations bill (P.L.
 113-235), child welfare funding was flat.

 The President’s FY 2016 budget request included proposed appropriations increases and changes in law to expand child welfare services, including the following authorizations: to address overuse of psychotropic medications; federal reimbursement for pre-placement and post-placement services; to promote alternatives to congregate care for children; and for competitive grants to design programs that prevent children from being lured into illegal activities including, sex trafficking.

 On 6/24/15, the House Appropriations Committee approved H.R.
 3020 by a voice vote.
 The House Committee recommended keeping most programs at the FY 2015 funding level.
 On 6/25/15, the Senate Appropriations Committee approved S. 1695 by a vote of 16-14.
 The Senate Committee also recommended keeping most programs at the FY 2015 funding level.

 For the most part, the FY 2016 omnibus spending bill (P.L.
-114-113), held child welfare programs at the same funding level that they have been at for several years.
+114-113), held child welfare programs at level funding.
 The Abandoned Infants Assistance Program was not reauthorized and, therefore, defunded.